geocar/firewall.js/README.md

 will permit resources on `good.example.com` and `whatever.example.com` but not `evil.example.com`.

 The blacklist and whitelist (if used) must be supplied before loading the content.

+###Monitor/Snitch Mode
+Another alternative mode is to simply monitor/log all of the URL requests instead of attempting to block them.

+    var f = FirewallJS(x);
+    f.monitor(true);

 ##Limitations
 Safari can't intercept changes to `innerHTML` and element attributes, so a `MutationObserver` is used instead.